TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/04_lesson/do_now.md

 ### Challenge yourself

-Try your solution to 3.
+Try implementing your solution to #3 above.